OpenTechSchool-Brussels/webVR-for-3D-graphics-and-music/README.md

 # webVR-ftw
  Course on webVR, made for OTS Brussels.

+* Still no "Interface"
+* Still no "webVR"

 STRUCTURE
  * (F) Create a working HTML file with associeated with library files, all that in a zip file.
  * (F) Visually clarify the key structure of the boilerplate (setup() render() animate() and the several events to catch)